rickyrockrat/speeduino-build/Readme.md

 Wow, that was hard.
 I just replaced a billion lines of code with a make file.

+The caveat is that I haven't fully tested the binary.
+The upload does work if you have avrdude installed.
+It does connect to tunerstudio, and once I set the board under Settings->Engine constants to the UA4C, all the inputs respond as I expect.

 Too simple for you?
 I thought so.
 You too can follow the directions below for a real challenge!

-The caveat is that I haven't actually tested the binary.
-The upload does work if you have avrdude installed.
-It does connect to tunerstudio, but the values seem a bit off on the gauges.
+It's fun surfing through pages and pages of instructions and steps.

 ## Arduino IDE
  * [Getting Started](https://www.arduino.cc/en/Guide)
  * [Install](http://docs.arduino.cc/software/ide-v1/tutorials/Linux)
  * [Getting Stared IDE](https://create.arduino.cc/projecthub/Arduino_Genuino/getting-started-with-arduino-web-editor-on-various-platforms-4b3e4a)

 Lost yet?
 Try Platform IO.
 It's fun.
 It's free!!
+What could possibly go wrong??

 ## Platform IO
  * [Platform IO](https://platformio.org/platformio-ide)